LorenzSchm/FT_DA/webapp/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+For more detailed information about the web app structure and configuration, refer to the code comments and documentation.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.